‘Mexican Kim Kardashian’ Jimena Sanchez Sizzles In An Animal-Print Bodysuit On Instagram

 Mexican sports journalist and Instagram model Jimena Sanchez recently took to her page and wowed her 6.9 million fans with some new sultry pictures.

-In the new share, the hottie could be seen rocking a high-neck, animal-print bodysuit that not only accentuated her hourglass figure but also allowed her to show off her well-toned legs and thighs.
+In the new share, the hottie could be seen rocking a high-neck, animal-print bodysuit that not only accentuated her hourglass figure, but also allowed her to show off her well-toned legs and thighs.

-The stunning model opted for a full face of makeup, accessorized with small stud earrings and completed her look with a pair of black high-heeled pumps.
+The stunning model opted for a full face of makeup, accessorized with small stud earrings, and completed her look with a pair of black high-heeled pumps.

 In the first snap, the model could be seen sitting on the floor with her legs extended outwards, a move that allowed her to flaunt her sexy thighs.
 The snap garnered more than 172,000 likes and over 1,150 comments within a day of going live.

 In the second picture, the model could be seen standing and looking straight into the camera.
-Within two hours of posting, the snap has amassed more than 103,000 likes and over 900 comments where fans and followers drooled over the model’s hotness and showered her with numerous complimentary words and phrases.
+Within two hours of posting, the snap has amassed more than 103,000 likes and over 900 comments, as fans and followers drooled over the model’s hotness and showered her with numerous complimentary words and phrases.

 Jimena’s fellow models who liked or commented on the snaps included Ana Lorde and Brittanya Razavi, among many others.

-While most of the comments were posted in Spanish by the model’s Mexican fans, there were many comments in other languages too, including English, German and even Portuguese.
+While most of the comments were posted in Spanish by the model’s Mexican fans, there were many comments in other languages too, including English, German, and even Portuguese.
 This shows that the model has fans scattered all over the world.

 “Wow!
 You are a stunning beauty,” one of her fans commented on the latest snap.